nidup/starcraft2-agent/README.md

 Starcraft2 Nidup's agents
 =========================

-Discovering PySC2 - StarCraft II Learning Environment, playing with simple agent and reinforcement learning 🤖
+Discovering PySC2 - StarCraft II Learning Environment, playing with reinforcement learning 🤖

 Can be installed following [this doc](doc/install.md)

 Notes
 -----

-These agents have been built to work properly on the Simple64 map, as a Terran player, and are not robust enough to play elsewhere or with another conditions.
+These agents have been built to work properly on the Simple64 map, as a Terran player, and are not robust enough to play elsewhere.

 Infinite Scouting Agent (Scripted)
 ----------------------------------